 Image Recognition for retail (IR) is a perfect example of how Consumer-Packaged Goods (CPG) manufacturers can leverage digital transformation to win in retail.
 A 2017 Gartner report highlights why this is the case.
 When sales representatives are in stores, they can optimize retail execution activities in one click through photo-taking, using Image Recognition capabilities to monitor planogram compliance faster and more accurately.

-Thanks to four main levers — speed, coverage extension, accuracy, and measurement consistency — Image Recognition can help CPG manufacturers maximize profitability by driving retail execution costs down and sales up.
+Thanks to four main levers — speed, coverage extension, accuracy, and measurement consistency — IR for retail can help CPG manufacturers maximize profitability by driving retail execution costs down and sales up.
 But as with any complex technology, it’s important to know what to look for when picking a solution.

 There are 8 questions CPG manufacturers should ask themselves when selecting an IR vendor, which we will cover in our next two blog posts.
 Here are the first 4:

-- What do I want to achieve with Image Recognition?
+- What do I want to achieve with Image Recognition for retail?

 - Does the Image Recognition solution deliver highly accurate results?

 - How fast can sales reps turn insights into actions?

 - Can the solution adapt to my specific need today and tomorrow?